About Wynne-Jones IP

-- I've been talking about my invention, can I see still patent protection for it?
+- I've been talking about my invention, can I still seek patent protection for it?

 One of the criteria for patentability is that the invention is novel and therefore there can be no evidence that the invention is in the public domain prior to the filing date of your application.
 Unfortunately, this includes you talking to friends and family about the invention.
 Therefore, it is important that you do not discuss your invention, and in particular the technical information associated with your invention, in a social setting as you may jeopardise the ability to obtain a patent for the invention.